-VII.
+IX.
 PUBLIC HEARING

-A public hearing to receive testimony on the TANF State Plan will be on Thursday November 29, 2021, from 10:00 am-11:00 am.
-The hearing will be held virtually through GoTo Meeting. a telephone number will be provided for individuals who would like to participate by telephone.
+A public hearing to receive testimony on the TANF State Plan will be held on October 6, 2023, from 11:00 am-12:00 pm.
+The hearing will be held in a hybrid setting: in person you may attend at 1474 Rodeo Road, Santa Fe, NM 87505 in the Administrative Services Division (ASD) Large Conference Room-first floor or you may attend virtually through GoTo Meeting.